simonw/asgi-cors/README.md

 ```
 In this case `content-type` and `Authorization` headers are allowed to be sent to the server in a CORS request.

+Verbs other than `GET` (such as `POST`) will trigger a preflight request.
+This is an `OPTIONS` request that the browser sends to the server to ask if the server will accept the request.

+The `access-control-max-age` header can be used to specify how long the results of a preflight request can be cached.
+This can reduce the number of requests made to the server.

 ## How to use this middleware

 We will assume you have an existing ASGI app, in a variable called `app`.